-- (1) must comply with the standards, procedures, and instructions issued by RMA in the sale and service of crop insurance policies; - (2) must provide persons insured under the Rainfall and Vegetation Index plans of insurance a copy of the Rainfall and Vegetation Index Plan Common Policy and the applicable crop policy; - (3) must report any program issues or concerns related to the Rainfall and Vegetation Index plans of insurance or associated crop policies to RMA, Director of PASD; - (4) electing to offer the apiculture pilot program must offer the pilot to all eligible producers in the apiculture pilot area; - (5) must offer the pilot pasture, rangeland, forage pilot program to all producers in the pasture, rangeland, forage pilot area; and - (6) must print, and maintain for 3 years, the grid locator map from the RMA web site that clearly shows the point of reference selected by the insured.
+- (1) must provide persons insured under the Rainfall and Vegetation Index plans of insurance a copy of the Rainfall and Vegetation Index Plan Common Policy and the applicable crop policy; - (2) must report any program issues or concerns related to the Rainfall and Vegetation Index plans of insurance or associated crop policies to RMA, Director of PASD; - (3) electing to offer the apiculture or annual forage programs must offer the program(s) to all eligible producers in the area where the program is offered; - (4) must offer the pasture, rangeland, forage program to all producers where the program is offered; and - (5) must print, and maintain for 3 years, the grid locator map from the RMA web site that clearly shows the point of reference selected by the insured.
+AIPs are not required to reprint maps every 3 years when no changes have occurred, but must maintain maps.